 You could be far from being right about this.

 Empty properties whether filled occasionally or unoccupied are exactly one of the main targets of burglars.
 One of the prime examples of this is a shared house with several housemates living inside.
-A burglar is watching them in their habitat going in and out of the house on certain times of the day, for work and shopping, and gets a general idea of when the house is empty.
+A burglar is watching them in their habitat going in and out of the house at certain times of the day, for work and shopping, and gets a general idea of when the house is empty.
 They also notice that the entrance door isn’t always locked securely because so many occupants are going in and out of the building and a couple of them forget to lock it.

 It puts you on the edge of your seat feeling deeply disturbed to know that someone was lurking around in your building who wasn’t supposed to be there at all.
 It’s scary, in fact.

-Our very own Rashid of R&M Locksmith faced numerous incidents of attempted burglary in other people’s properties when his locksmith phone number was called by people pretending to be homeowners, tenants or landlords of the property.
+Our very own Rashid of R&M Locksmith faced numerous incidents of attempted burglary in other people’s properties when his locksmith phone number was called by people pretending to be homeowners, tenants, or landlords of the property.
 These individuals complained that they got locked out of their own buildings by accidentally leaving their keys inside, and require the locksmith to provide a duplicate key to access the house.

 When Rashid arrived on the scenes for the first few times he noticed that each of these individual’s behaviour was peculiar.
 One of these incidents involved a call he received from a man urgently wanting to go inside, what he claimed to be, his house, and when Rashid arrived he came across a woman standing outside of the property behaving questionably.
 He knew something was wrong and called the police.
+Here is an article from Newham local newspapers describing the incident in more detail.

 This kind of incident happened on more than a few occasions.
 It became clear to Rashid, as a locksmith, what the game is.
 These individuals try to break into vacant properties for various reasons.